Boring No More: Accountants, Auditors See Themselves as Creative, Curious and Adventurous, Study Shows

 Newly-rebranded Caseware shares game-changing research and launches the first in a series of transformative tools to meet changing industry needs.

-TORONTO, May 18, 2022 /CNW/ - Creative, curious and adventurous may not be traits normally associated with accountants and auditors, but a recent study shows that's just how a growing number of industry professionals see themselves.
+TORONTO, May 19, 2022 /PRNewswire/ -- Creative, curious and adventurous may not be traits normally associated with accountants and auditors, but a recent study shows that's just how a growing number of industry professionals see themselves.

 The research – conducted by leading software provider Caseware International through interviews with nearly 500 accountants and auditors globally – suggests that the profession is shifting toward more insights-driven and human-centered work.